 The trend that we’ve seen over the last few years and something which has only gained more prominence and necessity over the last 10 months, has been the ability for shoppers to engage with a brand how they want — whether it be online, via an app or in the store.
 This desire for shoppers to fully control how they interact with a retailer means that transactions can start anywhere and finish anywhere, using multiple touchpoints and platforms.
+A 2022 study published by Retail TouchPoints surveyed global retailers and found that 71% of retailers have focused on rethinking or redesigning their front of house (checkout, BOPIS pickup area, etc.) in the prior year.
 A customer may research an item on an app and then purchase in store or perhaps a shopper spots something they like in the aisles and then, once home, they explore its features further online.

 So what does a start anywhere, finish anywhere interaction look like?
 What do customers really expect from retailers and how can retailers make the most of technology and data to meet or exceed customer expectations and create truly integrated experiences?

 A customer enters a store to collect an item that they have previously purchased on the store’s website.
 In store, they enter their collection code at the pick-up area and then decide to browse the aisles while they wait for their item to be retrieved.
 While browsing they spot something else that they’d like to purchase.
 They pick up the item and head towards the till point.
 The line at the manned cash register is long and the customer decides that they don’t have the time to wait.
 Instead of waiting in a lengthy queue, the customer makes use of a self-service pay point, using contactless payment via their phone.
 As they leave the store they pick up the click and collect item, which had been purchased previously online with a different transaction, which has now been retrieved for them.